 4. BeanShell pre-processor.

 Ans.
-Post-processors get used for calling an action after a request is made.
+Post-processors are used for calling an action after a request is made.

 Q-14.
-What is the execution order of Test Elements in Test Plan of JMeter?
+What is the execution order of Test Elements in the Test Plan of JMeter?

 Ans.
 Following is the order of execution of the Test Plan elements.

 Q-15.
 Is it required to prepare a separate Test Plan using JMeter for the testing of the same application on different Operating Systems?

 Ans.
 The following facts support that a JMeter Test Plan can run on any OS.

 1. JMeter is itself a pure Java-based application which makes it platform-independent.

 2. JMeter uses XML format while saving a Test Plan.
 Thus, they have nothing to do with any particular OS.
 You can run those Test Plans on any OS where JMeter can run.